Yakutia Airlines

 Air Company Yakutia (Авиакомпания «Якутия» – Aviakompanija «Yakutiya») is an airline based in Yakutsk, Sakha Republic, Russia.
 It operates domestic passenger services in Russia and within the Commonwealth of Independent States as well as destinations in Europe, Asia and North America from its hubs at Yakutsk Airport and Moscow's Vnukovo Airport.
 The airline was founded in 2002 and is owned by the government of the Republic of Sakha.
 In 2020, it became part of Russia's single far-eastern airline, along with four other airlines.

+As of February 2025, it is on the list of airlines banned in the European Union.

 History

 The airline was founded as Sakha Avia, the former Aeroflot Yakutsk Division and also previously known as Yakutaviatrans.
 It operated cargo charters to Africa, Asia, Europe and the Middle East until it filed for bankruptcy in early 1999.
 It emerged in 2000 and is controlled by the regional government, Neryungri State Air Enterprise.
 It merged with Yakutavia in 2002 and changed its name to form Yakutia Air Company.